 Newspapers front-end load their pieces.
 Show you are a pro by doing the same.

-the general writing tips on this site
+Use all the general writing tips on this site

 In particular use active voice and strong verbs to draw readers along.
 Be wary of adjectives and adverbs.